OfficeDev/teams-toolkit/docs/fx-core/using-existing-aad.md

 1. When the client secret is added, press the copy button under the "Value" column to copy the **Client Secret**.

-### Create Access As User Scope for Azure AD app
+### Create Access As User Scope for Azure AD app (Optional)

-* You may skip this part if you are using an existing Azure AD app.
+> You can skip this part if your M365 account has permission to update this Azure AD app.
+We will create the scope for you.

 1. Go to app's "Expose an API" page, click on "Add a scope" under "Scopes defined by this API".
    * Click on "Save and continue".